Force over Distance: Chapter 14

 “As opposed to?”

 “Without a computer,” Rush said unhelpfully.
-“I doubt you'd get me back if I tried that right now.”
+“Doubt you'd get me back if I tried that right now.”

 “Ah.”

 It was three hours before the scientist was satisfied there’d been no damage to Destiny's central processor.
-Young was sure it would’ve taken longer if Eli hadn't shown up at the halfway point and volunteered his services.
+Young was sure it would’ve taken longer if Eli hadn't shown up at the halfway mark and volunteered his services.
 Around 1800, TJ slipped into the room with their dinner rations and another bottle of electrolytes for Rush.

 “Just how often are you tracking him down and bringing him dinner?”
 Young growled as he accepted a bowl.